Currency banner with market chart and symbols

 Practical Checklist: Setting Up Overseas Supplier Payments

-• Collect full payment details before the invoice arrives — supplier’s full legal name, bank name, IBAN, SWIFT/BIC, and bank address.
-Missing details cause delays.
+• Collect full payment details before the invoice arrives — supplier’s full legal name, bank name, IBAN, SWIFT/BIC, and bank address

-• Check cut-off times for time-sensitive payments — SWIFT payments to China, India, and Australia have earlier cut-offs due to time zone differences.
-See our guide on the best time to transfer money internationally.
+• Check cut-off times for time-sensitive payments — see our guide on the best time to transfer money internationally

-• Keep payment confirmations and MT103 references — if a supplier chases a payment, an MT103 reference lets you trace exactly where it is in the banking chain.
+• Keep payment confirmations and MT103 references — if a supplier chases payment, an MT103 lets you trace it in the banking chain

-• Set up your currency account before the first payment is due — compliance onboarding takes time for new clients, particularly for first payments over £10,000.
+• Set up your account before the first payment is due — compliance checks take time for new clients.
+Register here to get started.

 China (CNY/USD)

-Chinese suppliers often invoice in USD rather than CNY.
-China has currency controls that can complicate direct CNY payments from the UK.
+Chinese suppliers often invoice in USD.
 USD payments via SWIFT are the standard route.
-Allow 2–3 working days and initiate early in the UK morning given the time zone gap.
-Banks charge high margins on USD transfers — a specialist adds meaningful value here.
+Allow 2–3 working days and initiate early in the UK morning.
+Check the live GBP to USD rate and our GBP/USD forecast for current rate context.

 Europe (EUR)

 SEPA transfers for Eurozone suppliers are fast (same or next day), cost-effective, and require only an IBAN and BIC.
-The most efficient corridor for UK businesses.
-Use SEPA rather than SWIFT for any euro payment to an EEA country.
+Check the live GBP to EUR rate and GBP/EUR forecast.

 USA (USD)

 SWIFT transfers to US suppliers typically take 1–2 working days.
-The US has no IBAN system — you’ll need the supplier’s routing number and account number rather than an IBAN.
-Banks charge significant margins on GBP/USD; a specialist rate saves considerably on larger invoices.
+The US has no IBAN system — you’ll need the supplier’s routing number and account number.
+Check the live GBP to USD converter and GBP to USD forecast.

 India (INR/USD)